toribiodiego/toribiodiego.github.io/content/writing/hi/index.md

 ---
-author: Diego Toribio
-bibliography: content/writing/hi/hi.bib
-csl: assets/csl/ieee.csl
+title: hi
 date: 2025-08-19
+writing_tags: ["other"]
+summary: an introduction to the site and writing posts

 draft: false
 is_page: false

+bibliography: content/writing/hi/hi.bib
+csl: assets/csl/ieee.csl
 link-citations: true
-summary: an introduction to the site and writing posts
-title: hi
-writing_tags:
-- other
 ---

 Recently, I've felt dissatisifed with my explanations of my work.
 Conversations about my work felt incomplete without anything to *show*.
 This site lets me share both the process and results in one place.